OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/os.md

 * when reading files, handle end of line character(s) from any operating system
 * be consistent in a file - write one or the other but don't mix

-The end of line character can complication [revision control](../dev-env-tools/revision-control/) because multiple software developers using different operating systems for the development environment can introduce different line endings.
+The end of line character can complication [version control](../dev-env-tools/version-control/) because multiple software developers using different operating systems for the development environment can introduce different line endings.
-There are conventions to minimize these issues, as described in the revision control section.
+There are conventions to minimize these issues, as described in the version control section.

 ## Command Shell